 Exam Board: AQA

-Entry Requirements: Grade 6 or above in GCSE Maths and Grade 6 or above in GCSE Physics or GCSE Combined Science.
+Entry Requirements: Grade 6 or above in GCSE Maths and Grade 6 or above in GCSE Physics or Grade 6-6 or above in GCSE Combined Science.

 Hands-on lessons taught by subject specialists

 With extremely strong results over the past decade, and an Alps score of 3, our Physics Department brings a passion and commitment that provokes very positive feedback from students.

 Our teaching staff are specialists in physics, aiming to inspire all students to enjoy the subject and achieve their best, regardless of ability.
 High quality marking and feedback support students’ progress.